 In 2005, she joined the staff of Providence Center for Health Care Ethics on a part-time basis as a physician-ethicist to deepen her focus on ethics and palliative medicine education.
 She also expanded her teaching to include Core Curriculum on ethical issues at the end-of-life and cross-cultural issues.

 Dr. Hodges has a part-time private practice where she sees primarily older patients.
 In 2011, she received a grant to work on a tool to support families of patients with dementia.
 She received a second grant in 2013 to design an educational program in dementia for employed caregivers.
+In 2014, she accepted the position of the Bain Chair of Geriatric Medicine and regional medical director for geriatrics for Providence in Oregon.
 Dr. Hodges also sits on the Oregon Region Community Ministry Board, Providence Health & Services.

 Dr. Hodges studied medicine at Columbia University College of Physicians and Surgeons, New York, and completed postgraduate studies in theology and ethics at Wolfson College, Cambridge, England.
 She received a master’s in public health degree with focus on medical ethics from the University of Washington, and a certificate in health care ethics from the University of Washington and Oregon Health & Science University.
 She received a certificate in palliative care from the American Academy of Hospice and Palliative Medicine.